google/clasp/docs/typescript.md

 Enabling advanced services modifies the `appsscript.json` file on script.google.com.
 After enabling an advanced service in the UI, copy the `appsscript.json` file from script.google.com into your editor to use the advanced services in your project.

-Advanced Service currently do not have TypeScript autocompletion.
+Advanced Service should have TypeScript autocompletion.

 ### TypeScript Support